 Bake in a 450 degree oven for 40 minutes.

 After a trip to the local apple orchard or farmers market you may have bought more apples than you need.
 You can preserve those apples with a few simple ingredients until you are ready to use them.

 What you will need: (For three pint jars you will need about 10 pounds of apples)

 First wash your apples in cold water.
 Then peel and cut them.
 Place them in water with three teaspoons of lemon juice.

 Boil a pot of water and blanche them for five minutes.

 Place the apple slices and apple liquid into a jar leaving at least ½ inch of free space.
 If you want your apples to be sweet add a teaspoon of two to the jar.
 Then place the jars into your canner and boil according to the instructions.

 If you have used and love the Rada Cutlery Vegetable Peeler there is a way you can sell it and raise money for a club or organization you are involved with.
 The Express Sales Option allows you to sell the number one selling Regular Paring Knife or the very popular Vegetable Peeler.
 These items are available in a case of 24.
 They are enclosed in clear tubes so the customers can see what they are buying.

 Many people love this sales option because there is no hassle with delivery–the customer takes the product with them.
 This is the perfect fundraising option to take to events and other functions because of the cardboard carrying case the products come in.
-If this sounds like the right fundraising option for your non-profit group, you can click here to learn more about the Express Sales Option.

 Warm & Crisp